MikaAK/angular-modelStore/README.md

 ModelStore
 ====
-The model store is a service that keeps track of all the models you have created, it will also update the modelCache so you are sharing the same data everywhere without having to pass the data around.
+The model store is a service that allows you to create stores with immutable data.

-Event's can also be emitted from inside the class and will broadcast throughout the app
+Event's can also be emitted from inside the store and will broadcast throughout the app

 ### Dependancies
-The only has two dependancies [thaw.js](robertleeplummerjr.github.io/thaw.js/) and the `browser-polyfill` from `6to5` (inside the `vendor/` directory).
-This helps to run callbacks at a browser convenient time.
+The only has two dependancies [thaw.js](robertleeplummerjr.github.io/thaw.js/) and the `browser-polyfill` from `6to5` (inside the `vendor/` directory). thaw.js allows us to run all callbacks at a browser convientent time.

 ### Usage
 Create a new service and extend the ModelStore onto it.
 Be careful not to override